 Skaters compete in small groups of 4 and have several runs to outbid their opponents in technique.
 The best two go through to the next round.
 The ranking is made by direct comparison between the skaters.
+The use of all protectives, including helmet is highly recommended for this discipline.

-9.1.1.
-The surface of the Competition Area should be appropriate for sliding: flat and smooth, without holes or bumps.
+- 9.1.1.
+The surface of the Competition Area should be appropriate for sliding: flat and smooth, without holes or bumps. - 9.1.2.

-- 9.1.2.
 The judges' tables are placed facing the execution area.
 They should be at least 1 m away from the competition area. - 9.1.3.
-The Competition Area should be of minimum 40 m long by 8 m wide, (width may be reduced depending on the venue size and is subject to Head judge's decision) including: - 9.1.3.1.
-A Speed-up Area of 25 m between the start line and the slide area line, for the competitor to accelerate in order to execute the trick. - 9.1.3.2.
+The Competition Area should be of minimum 40 m long by 5 m wide, (width may be reduced depending on the venue size and is subject to Head judge's decision) including: - 9.1.3.1.
+A Speed-up Area of 25 m between the start line and the slide area line, for the competitor to accelerate in order to execute the trick.

+9.1.3.2.
 A Slide Area of 15 m delimited on both sides by lines of cones, placed 1 m apart from one another in order to indicate the 1 m distance marking